daryllxd/lifelong-learning/programming/ruby/testing/everyday-rails-iii-controllers.md

 New things to look at:

 - _The basic syntax of a controller spec_-its HTTP method (post), controller method(:create), and, optionally, parameters being passed to the method.
-- `sttributes_for`: Generates a hash of attributes, not an object.
+- `attributes_for`: Generates a hash of attributes, not an object.

 #### Organization